Awards

 Eligible for Stan Maes Early Career award are EHPS members within 5 years of being awarded their PhD.

-In case of sustained career interruptions through maternity/paternity leave, illness or other reasons, individuals who obtained their PhD before this 5 year deadline are eligible.
+In case of sustained career interruptions through parental leave, illness or other reasons, individuals who obtained their PhD before this 5-year deadline are eligible.
+In this case, please make the case and provide appropriate evidence.

 Applicants must have been an active EHPS member for at least two years when submitting the application.